 Depending on how drastic the change is, this might result in temporary constipation or diarrhea, and this usually resolves in a matter of a week or two.

 If you’re experiencing such problems, consuming food that is rich in fiber (such as green vegetables) will usually help you resolve them.

-One of the great things about switching to a keto diet is the increased energy that most people experience with it.
+One of the great things about switching to a ketogenic meal plan is the increased energy that most people experience with it.

 The reason behind this is that your blood sugar levels become much more stable, so you don’t experience glucose spikes and crashes, nor the sluggishness and fatigue that accompany them.

 Instead, your energy is more or less constant during the day.
 Your mind will also feel much clearer, as the carb-induced brain fog will now be gone, and the keto diet has multiple benefits related to brain health (2, 3).

 It’s amazing what limiting carbs can do to our minds!

 Unfortunately, for some people, the increased energy comes hand in hand with insomnia.
 Fear not, it doesn’t affect everyone and it is only a temporary side effect of ketosis, until your body and mind learn how to deal with the extra energy they get from burning fat.